cmerino01/ee250-final-project/README.md

 *Green light indicates a increase in price from the previous collected price*
 *Red light indicates a decrease in price from the previous collected price*
-*No light means the price has not changed in the given time period*
+*If both lights turn on it means the price has not changed in the given time period*

 **External libraries that were used:**